Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SplitCurve/documentation.md

 * Other names for this node include: Cut, and Carve.

-* Very similar functionality to the insert knot node.
+* Very similar functionality to the *insert knot* node.
+Both nodes apply a point to a line, the *split curve* node will divide that curve into two separate primitives based on the point, whereas the *insert knot* node will place a control point on that curve.

 ### Example(s)